 Credit: Sophie Dennis

-Definition: The level of understanding and implementation of a systematic human-centered design process within an organisation or a development team.
+Definition: A number of specific process or organizational characteristics that precisely and usably describe a level of understanding and implementation of a systematic human-centered design process within an organisation or a development team.